 The law requires that the fact finder issue "recommendations" to settle the disputes.
-The law then makes these recommendations binding on the two sides unless one or both sides votes to reject the recommendations (NOTE: Rejection of the recommendations also means of reiection of all the tentative agreements reached prior to finding.)
+The law then makes these recommendations binding on the two sides unless one or both sides votes to reject recommendations (NOTE: Rejection of the recommendations also means rejection of all of the tentative agreements reached prior to fact finding.)